FM Tuner and Stellar Labs FM Yagi

 7.5db @ 570.25Mhz from 0 degs.

 For CH 10, the feed SWR is very high but its xmitter power is 21KW.
-Being apx 2miles away (line-of-site from my roof!) means that
+Being apx 2 miles away (line-of-site from my roof!)

-there's a lot of signal that can be wasted due feed impedance mismatch!
-The right chart shows each element's current distribution for
+means that there's a lot of signal that can be wasted due feed impedance mismatch!
+The right chart shows each element's

-The AO sketch shows that the reflector, properly chosen, aids in F/B ratio for both UHF and VHF reception.
+The AO sketch shows that the last element is a reflector for UHF signals and is a director for VHF reception.
+The best of

 Home for SonyXDR FM Tuner